Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

 where $c\in {\{1,2,...C\}}$.
 Additionally, within the loss function, it enforces alignment between the embedding vectors of ID samples and class prototypes, constraining each ID class sample.
 This parametric OOD score can be directly obtained after training, without requiring separate estimation.
 CIDER ~\citep{ming2022exploit} builds upon SIREN by jointly optimizing two losses to enhance data discriminability, encouraging the maximization of angular distances between prototypes of different classes and the internal compactness of prototypes within the same class.
 The optimization process during model training pertains to the prototypes of classes.
+AROS~\citep{mirzaei2024adversarially} enhances feature separation between ID and OOD data by applying the Lyapunov stability theorem, guiding embeddings of ID and OOD samples toward distinct stable points.
+Pseudo-OOD samples are generated by sampling from low-probability regions of the ID distribution.
+CNC~\citep{harun2025controlling} controls neural collapse (NC) at different network stages: entropy regularization in the encoder alleviates NC, while the projector head promotes NC, resulting in more compact prototypes and improved OOD detection.
 ReweightOOD ~\citep{regmi2024reweightood} argues that optimizing non-class data impedes achieving clear class separability, while focusing on fewer class data makes it challenging to achieve lower MSE scores.
 To address this, they propose a re-weighting optimization strategy to balance the significance of different losses.
 Although the ideas behind Step ~\citep{zhou2021step} are different, in the context of semi-supervised tasks, it essentially generates clusters of unlabeled ID and OOD samples through a contrastive learning process, which is conceptually similar to prototype learning.

-However, PALM ~\citep{lu2024learning} observes that modeling each class with a single prototype may fail to capture the diversity of internal information within the data.
-PALM introduces a mixed-prototype strategy to optimize the modeling process, utilizing a strategy of multiple prototypes to learn informative representations for each class.
-By simultaneously learning class-level prototypes and contrasting inter-class prototypes, it optimizes prototype-level intra-class compactness and inter-class discriminability within the loss function.
+However, PALM~\citep{lu2024learning} notes that representing each class with a single prototype often fails to capture the internal diversity of data.
+To address this, PALM adopts a mixed-prototype strategy, assigning multiple prototypes per class to better model informative representations.
+By jointly learning class-level prototypes and contrasting them across classes, PALM’s loss function encourages intra-class compactness and inter-class separability at prototype level.
+Similarly, PFS~\citep{wu2024pursuing} introduces a clustering loss that further promotes tight feature clustering within each ID class, enhancing the consistency of ID representations.